Mental Well-Being

 Mental Health First Aid Training

-• Skills-based training that teaches people how to identify, understand and respond to signs and symptoms of a mental health or substance use challenge in adults ages 18 and over.
+Mental Health First Aid is a skills-based training that teaches people how to identify, understand and respond to signs and symptoms of a mental health or substance use challenge in adults ages 18 and over.
+The evidence behind the program demonstrates that it builds mental health literacy, providing an action plan that teaches people to identify and address a potential mental health or substance use challenge safely and responsibly.

 Question, Persuade, Refer Suicide Prevention Gatekeeper Training

-• The mission of Question, Persuade, Refer (QPR) is to reduce suicidal behaviors and save lives by providing innovative, practical, and proven suicide prevention training.
+The mission of Question, Persuade, Refer (QPR) is to reduce suicidal behaviors and save lives by providing innovative, practical, and proven suicide prevention training.
+The signs of crisis are all around us.
+We believe that quality education empowers all people, regardless of their background, to make a positive difference in the life of someone they know.

-• Learn about well-being resources provided to students, faculty, and staff on campus.
+Join the Office of Health and Wellness and the Office of the Dean of Students to learn about all well-being resources provided to students, faculty, and staff on campus.

 Register Online to Get Started Toward the Mental Health Champion Certificate Program